SirZenith/SwitchControlLibrary/README.md

 ## Prerequest

-This package have following dependency(ies), make sure you have the right version installed:
+This package have following dependency(ies), make sure you have the right version installed before using it:

 ```
 TinyUSB == 0.10.5